 |Outdoors||Private garden, BBQ, Climbing frame|

 Lounge: Sofa bed and chairs, freeview colour television, video and DVD/CD player.

-Kitchen /Dining room: Table and chairs, oak beams, electric cooker, refrigerator and microwave.
+Kitchen /Dining room: Table and chairs, oak beams, electric cooker and hob, refrigerator, microwave and washing machine.

 Shower Room: With wash basin and toilet.